 The improved Tet-Off Advanced and Tet-On Advanced Systems yield robust induction, extremely low basal expression, and facilitate host cell line development.
-These systems have numerous advantages over other inducible mammalian gene expression systems.
-See Appendix A, the Vector Information Packets provided, and our website www. clontech.com for maps and detailed information on these and other Tet System Vectors.
+These systems have numerous advantages over other inducible mammalian gene expression systems: (See Appendix A, the Vector Information Packets provided, and takarabio.com for maps and detailed information on these and other Tet System Vectors.)